cognitedata/cdp-spark-datasource/README.md

 ### Sequence rows schema

 The schema of `sequencerows` relation matches the sequence that is specified in `id` or `externalId` option.
-Apart from the sequence columns, there is a non-nullable `rowNumber` column of type `long`
+Apart from the sequence columns, you need a non-nullable `rowNumber` column of type `long`.
+You also need the `externalId` column, which allows you to write to multiple sequences as long as they have the same schema as the `externalId` or `id` passed with the `.option()`.

 ### Labels schema
 | Column name   | Type     |  Nullable |